 Responsible consumption and production SDG12 The themes of this goal are woven throughout the action plan to promote and encourage a change in lifestyle of the residents in the borough starting with the council staff through the work of the Green Team.
-12 errosser de consumina consumina productos.
+12 etrocaterio codarrio nel Productos.
 Climate action SDG13 By working towards our 2030 net zero carbon borough target we have been able to put in place Officer groups and projects that reflect the targets under our action plan and enforce action to combat climate change.
-13 dams Life below water SDG14 Protecting bodies of water is essential as they are facilities for residents to enjoy in green space for non-polluting recreational activities 14 UTE SELON NATES Life on land SDG15 Protecting our greenspace as a rural borough is of huge significance and is reflected in the action plan, as we aim to preserve the land as a carbon sink or sustainably develop on land in a way that allows the whole borough to reap the sustainable rewards.
-15 sr. Peace, justice and strong institutions SDG16 As an influential institution in the borough, we take our role in combating climate change very seriously and will show our respect of our communities through public consultation and incorporating resident's ideas throughout.
-16 PROCE MOTION AND STORM Partnerships for the goals SDG17 Creating partnerships are an essential aspect of our action plan, especially one which is tackling such a global problem.
+13 cuma Life below water SDG14 Protecting bodies of water is essential as they are facilities for residents to enjoy in green space for non-polluting recreational activities 14 INTO MAILS Life on land SDG15 Protecting our greenspace as a rural borough is of huge significance and is reflected in the action plan, as we aim to preserve the land as a carbon sink or sustainably develop on land in a way that allows the whole borough to reap the sustainable rewards.
+15 III.JA Peace, justice and strong institutions SDG16 As an influential institution in the borough, we take our role in combating climate change very seriously and will show our respect of our communities through public consultation and incorporating resident's ideas throughout.
+16 PRACE, RETIRET BASE STREET, Partnerships for the goals SDG17 Creating partnerships are an essential aspect of our action plan, especially one which is tackling such a global problem.
 Partnerships, especially with the businesses in the borough, will allow us to achieve more.
-17 AMERICANIS
+17 Participants on the coats